HuguesTHOMAS/KPConv/README.md

 * [New Dataset](./doc/new_dataset_guide.md): Instructions to train KPConv networks on your own data.

 * [Pretrained models](./doc/pretrained_models_guide.md): We provide pretrained weights and instructions to load them.

-* Visualization of learned features (TODO).

-* Visualization of learned kernel deformations (TODO).

-* Visualization of Effective Receptive Fields (TODO).
+* [Visualization scripts](./doc/visualization_guide.md): Instructions to use the three scripts allowing to visualize: the learned features, the kernel deformations and the Effective Receptive Fields.

 ## Performances